srijs/rust-try-future/README.md

 from `futures`-based functions.

-The general pattern it supports is where before a function performs an asynchonous task, it does some work that might result in an early termination, for example:
+The general pattern it supports is where before a function performs an asynchronous task, it does some work that might result in an early termination, for example:

 - certain parsing or validation logic might fail, upon which the function should return immediately with an error
-- some local cache lookup or other optimisation that might render the asynchronous task unnecessary, and where the function would want immediately return a value instead
+- some local cache lookup or other optimization that might render the asynchronous task unnecessary, and where the function would want immediately return a value instead